Best Online Master’s Degrees in: Leadership Development

 - Contemporary Issues in Leadership.
 In this course, students will use case studies and recent scholarly papers to explore pressing leadership issues concerning ethics, followership, and leadership assessment.

 With each course, students can expect a mix of lectures, class discussion, and research papers to gain an understanding of the subject matter.
 Additionally, they may study and analyze the development of real-world businesses and create models of leadership based on theory and research findings.
 Lastly, they'll complete a capstone course in which they'll apply their knowledge and experience to develop a research project, such as proposing a vision for their work unit or organization.

 Upon completing their leadership development program, graduates should have the skills to effectively lead people and teams.
 They'll have the tools to develop an organizational strategy and implement it, cultivate the talent of other people, provide coaching and mentoring, and inspire others around them.
 They'll also be able to engage in sound and ethical decision-making.

 People who choose to earn a master's degree in leadership development tend to be working professionals pursuing leadership or management positions in business, military, government, or non-profit settings.
 This could include managers from the social and community service, human resource, or executive sectors.
 Exact career prospects will vary greatly based on the applicant's industry.

 For instance, according to the U.S. Bureau of Labor Statistics (BLS), from 2010 to 2020, employment is expected to grow by 27% for social and community services managers, 13% for human resource managers, and 5% for general and operations managers.
-As far as salary, according to the BLS, the median annual wage in May 2010 was $57,950 for social and community service managers, $99,180 for human resource managers, and $94,400 for general and operations managers.
-Job prospects will also depend on the student’s experience, educational background, location, and the state of the economy.
+As far as salary, according to the BLS, the median annual wage was $57,950 for social and community service managers, $99,180 for human resource managers, and $94,400 for general and operations managers.
+Job prospects will also depend on the student's experience, educational background, location, and the state of the economy.